itsarvindhere/heap/035. Divide Intervals into Minimum Number of Groups/Notes.md

 Now, if we do not update this smallest "right" value, then even [5,8] also is non overlapping with [2,4].
 So, by our logic, the group will contain [2,4], [5,6] and [5,8] which is not right.
 Because [5,6] and [5,8] overlap, even though [2,4] and [5,8] don't.
 The reason is [5,8] starts before [5,6] has ended.

-It means, as soon as we had grouped [5,6] and [2,4] together, we should've no longer considered [2,4] and updated our next smallest "right" value to "6".
+It means, as soon as we had grouped [5,6] and [2,4] together, we should've no longer considered [2,4] and updated our smallest "right" value to "6" (Since it is the next smallest after "4" among all the intervals we have traversed so far).

-So, as soon as we group two interval together, we no longer care about the interval with a smaller "end" value anymore.
+So, as soon as we group two interval together, we no longer care about the interval with the smallest "end" value anymore.
 Since we don't care about it, we should now quickly get the next smaller "end" value so far.

 So, to keep track of the smallest "right" value so far that we can compare with the current "left" value, we can use a minHeap.
+And even if we remolve the smallest value from top, we can get the next smallest again from the top.

 And that's the whole idea of the minHeap solution.